MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 This section follows the logic of the scan operator through each input row, explaining the transformation of the state and output at each step.

-The provided example finds all sequences of events between the event `Start` and the event `Stop` that occur within 5 minutes and assigns a match ID for each sequence.
-In the following sections, the term *active sequence* indicates a case where the `Start` is recorded but `Stop` isn't, allowing for a possible match with the latest match ID.

 > [!NOTE]
 > Each record from the input is evaluated against all of the scan steps, starting from last to first.
-A match can only happen if the corresponding or prior step isn't empty.
+A match can only happen if the current or previous step isn't empty.

 #### Row 1